Presidential Management Staff: Structure

-The PMS head, with the rank of secretary, exercises direct control and supervision over the operations and resources of the organization.
-Assisting the PMS head is the deputy head with the rank of undersecretary.
-A management team (MANTEAM) composed of all PMS officials and unit heads serves as venue for increasing the level of involvement and degree of participation of key PMS officials in the management of the affairs of the organization.
+The head of the PMS, holding the rank of secretary, has direct control and supervision over the organization's operations and resources.
+Supporting the PMS head is a deputy, who holds the rank of undersecretary.
+The management team (MANTEAM), consisting of all PMS officials and unit heads, provides a forum to enhance the involvement and participation of key officials in managing the organization's affairs.
 The PMS has four functional operations units, which provide technical inputs to the president and the Office of the President.
-These units are structurally and functionally created by sector to address presidential concerns and to ensure efficient coordination among concerned departments/agencies/bodies.
+These units are structurally and functionally created by the sector to address presidential concerns and to ensure efficient coordination among concerned departments/agencies/bodies.
 These units are as follows: